yegor256/blog/static/books.md

 those GoF book suggested.
 The book will not criticize bad practices, like previous two volumes did, but will suggest what to do instead.
 <br/>
-To be published: end of 2018.
+To be published: first half of 2019.

 <div class="book-par"></div>
 To be continued...